mosparo/documentation/docs/4_usage/3_rules.md

 To create a rule, select "Rules" in the navigation and then "Create rule" on the right.
 After that, a list of all rule types is displayed.
 Select the rule type you want to use to create a rule.

-After you have selected a rule type, you see the editing surface of a rule.
+After you have selected a rule type, you see the editing interface of a rule.
 Give the rule a name so that you have a better overview when managing the rules.

 In addition, you can enter a more detailed description of the rule in the "Description" field.
 You can also choose whether the rule should be active or inactive.